Kitchen Counter Chronicles

 By Jen

-irish soda bread featured
+irish soda bread on plate

-Many years ago, I was looking for an super easy recipe for bread.
-I opened up my family’s “go-to” Canadian Living cookbook.
+Many years ago, I was looking for a super easy recipe for bread.
+I opened up my family's "go-to" Canadian Living cookbook.
 I opened the book to a recipe for Irish soda bread and fell in love.
 My Irish soda bread recipe is a little different and celebrates this simple and rustic bread.

 Soda bread is a type of bread that does not require yeast as a leavening agent.
 What does this mean for you as the chef?
 It means that you don't need to let the dough sit and rise for hours on end.
 When you have hungry kids, this is an absolute bonus.
 Soda bread is simple to make and it instantly became a family favourite.